New (dec ’21): a dedicated, fabulous overland guidebook on Kyrgyzstan. See more below.

 - Silk Road – ebook

 Bradt Guides – Our Bradt Guyana guidebook is one of our favorites ever, and I was thrilled to see there have guidebooks on most of the countries in our next stage.
 The Guyana guidebook was super detailed and fascinating to read with not-commonly covered topics.
-I’ll let you know in the upcoming Country Reports (in time you will find them here) how we like the new ones.

 My Bradt guidebooks for Central Asia are: